-- Hengqin Machinery is a limited liability company established in the PRC, and is wholly-owned by three relatives of (i) one of the Controlling Shareholders of the Company. - (ii) Shengrong Machinery is a limited liability company established in the PRC, and is a wholly-owned by a relative of one of the Controlling Shareholders of the Company. - (iii) These connected transactions constitute continuing connected transactions as defined in Listing Rules.
-Further disclosures about these transactions have been disclosed in the Report of Directors of the annual report of the Company.
+- Hengqin Machinery is a limited liability company established in the PRC, and is wholly-owned by three relatives of one of the Controlling Shareholders of the Company. - (ii) Shengrong Machinery is a limited liability company established in the PRC, and is a wholly-owned by a relative of one of the Controlling Shareholders of the Company. - (iii) Guangdong Imiko is a limited liability company established in the PRC, and is ultimately controlled by a controlling shareholder of Aopusi. - English name is for identification purpose only.

-33. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+31. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES